 As the Bicentennial year draws to a close, the government is getting desperate to undermine the growing public support for the demands of Australia’s Aboriginal nations.
-Their desperation came to a head in early November with the sacking of Department of Aboriginal Affairs head, Charles Perkins.
-Cries of “mismanagement and nepotism” surround the sacking of… Read more »
+Their desperation came to… Read more »

 Millions have been spent by the government in its ongoing attempts to generate mass bicentennial enthusiasm but the January splash had petered out to a mere whimper before the year of “celebration” was even one third over.
 There is nothing for ordinary people to celebrate in 1988.